 A.10.3.3.
 Powertrain system interface

 The powertrain system interface shall be specified and set up in accordance with the requirements for the (hybrid) vehicle model (paragraph A.10.3.5.) and required for the operation of the dynamometer and actual powertrain.
 In addition, specific signals can be defined in the interface model to allow proper operation of the actual ECU(s), e.g. ABS signals.
+All modifications or signals shall be documented and reported to the type approval authorities or certification agency.

 The interface shall not contain key hybrid control functionalities as specified in paragraph A.9.3.4.1. of the HILS method.